Carr1005/jquery-carousel-slider/README.md

 }
 ```
 ##To Do
-1. Add a example that using AJAX to get JSON file .
+1. Add an example that using AJAX to get JSON file .
 2. Complete the lincense related documents and further information.

 This is the very first time that I made a jQuery plugin , careless with performance issue , it's glad that if somebody could revise the code to better performance.